Midlife Career Crisis: Identity Lag, Not Failure

 - It's not failure-it's a clarity update that's overdue.

 Short answer: You don't start from zero.
-Use transferable skills, run small experiments to test role fit, build a proof artifact, then translate it into outcomes on your resume and outreach.
+Use transferable skills, run validation sprints to test role fit, build a proof artifact, then translate it into outcomes on your resume and outreach.

 - Keep income stable while you test.